|

 Size: 22 inches high; bowls 7 1/2 inches diameter

-Hand carved and painted wood with iron handle
+Materials: Hand carved and painted wood with iron handle

 Imagery: Bird sitting on tree branch, auspicious Chinese symbols.
 Each bowl design is varied as to the position of bird and branch, and the arrangement and selection of the 4 surrounding symbols.
 There are 5 auspiscious sybols used: the gourd, sword, flute, lotus bud, and perhaps firecracker.